Established in 2017

 Chief Executive Officer

-Felicia is a proud New Orleans resident, graduate of Tulane University and a Tulane sophomore parent.
+Felicia is a proud New Orleans resident, graduate of Tulane University and a Tulane junior and Baton Rouge Community College parent.
 She is on the Parents Council and National Campaign Council Boards at Tulane.
 In addition, she works closely with and supports the Tulane University School of Social Work.
+Felicia is currently actively involved with New Orleans-based company TPN.Health, a startup digital platform focusing on connectivity and community for clinicians in the behavioral health ecosystem.

-Felicia has been active in the mental health/substance-use field for the last nine years, spending a great deal of her time working with families and individuals looking for help.
+Felicia has been active in the mental health/substance-use field for the last ten years, spending a great deal of her time working with families and individuals looking for help.
 She is passionate about creating solutions that give people hope.
 Felicia has formed and continues to build relationships with top local and national mental health professionals and treatment centers who have the same ethics and commitment to help others.
 As a woman in long-term recovery, her personal and professional life are all about connection, collaboration, healing, and living a big, authentic, fun-filled, purposeful sober life.

 Imagine Recovery is Felicia’s dream to bring exceptional quality, open hearted and diverse substance use and mental health treatment to the New Orleans community.

 Chief Financial Officer